AliceYeh12/atlas/README.md

 - Improving the UI and design.

 ## Tools
 This website uses Google Maps API.
 An API key will need to be generated to enable the map.
+The logo was created using LogoMakr.
 The images seen in the demo video will also need to be downloaded.